Hingee/FitnessTrackerClimbers/Software Design/RequirmentSpecifications.md

 ## Overall Description
 ### Product Features
-- Database of in built workouts and exercises
+- Database of inbuilt workouts and exercises
 - The app will follow along with the workout with an inbuilt timer
 - The app will have an inbuilt week by week scheduler
 - Users can create customiseable workouts, exercises and plans